 We had prepared an excel sheet with the “do follow” links that we had changed to “no follow” and the “do follow” links which we had kept intact.

-I had received an email from you on April 03 2014 about a penalty for unnatural outbound links.
+I had received an email from you on April 03 2014 about unnatural outbound links penalty.
 We have reviewed the website and found a total of outbound links.
 Of these only were do-follow links.
-We have applied no-follow tag on most of these except outbound links to our social media profiles on LinkedIn, Twitter, Facebook and G+.
+We have applied no-follow tag on most of these except outgoing links to our social media profiles on LinkedIn, Twitter, Facebook and G+.

 Please review the list of all outbound links and the corrective action we have taken by clicking here. [a link to the file on Google Doc. was put]